IgrisViOverlord-10/disease-predictor/README.md

 This repository currently includes:

+- `dataset/Training.csv`
-- Symptom–disease dataset (`.csv`)
+- `dataset/Testing.csv`
-- Project snapshots
+- Project screenshots
 - README documentation

 > Source code is not included in this repository.